Cases

 , name

-specifies which case to use.
+specifies which previously defined case to use.

 After having established our base 3D object, it is (relatively!) rotate